Skillet Lickers: Individual members

-Lowe Stokes (Marcus Lowell Stokes 1898-1983), who played the fiddle, was born in Elijay, Georgia.
+Lowe Stokes (Marcus Lowell Stokes 1898–1983), who played the fiddle, was born in Elijay, Georgia.
 A superb fiddler, considered McMichen's equal and one of the finest recorded fiddlers of the time, he won many fiddle championships in the region.
 Stokes lost his right hand to a shotgun blast in the late 1920s, in the midst of the Skillet Lickers' popularity.
-He eventually began fiddling again using a prosthetic attachment to hold his bow, and he can be heard playing on some later Skillet Licker records in this manner (for example, on "Broken Down Gambler").
+He eventually began fiddling again using a prosthetic attachment to hold his bow, and he can be heard playing on some later Skillet Licker records in this manner.
 Later, Stokes moved to Chouteau, Oklahoma where he died.

 Bert Layne (fiddle), brother-in-law of McMichen, played occasionally.
 His fiddle had a lower sound than Tanner or McMichen, but the combination of three fiddles marks out the group from almost everyone else at the time.
 On the group's later records, the three-fiddle lineup was usually composed of McMichen, Layne, and Lowe Stokes, playing tightly in unison or in harmony, while Gid Tanner switched to banjo.
 Arthur Tanner (brother of Gid) played banjo and guitar.

 Riley Puckett recorded solo for Victor and Decca in the 1930s and early 1940s.
 He also belonged to a trio called Bert Layne and his Mountaineers.
 After 1931 the group occasionally consisted of Riley Puckett on guitar, Gordon Tanner on fiddle, Edward "Ted" Hawkins on mandolin and record producer Dan Hornsby on vocals.
-There are recordings by a group called the Arthur Tanner and the Cornshuckers, which may have contained Gid Tanner.
+There are recordings by a group called Arthur Tanner and the Cornshuckers, which may have contained Gid Tanner.

 The virtuosity of Puckett tended to pull in a different direction from that of Mac.
 The band recorded in two long recording sessions per year, from 1926 to 1931.
 Few members of the group were full-time professional musicians.
 Clayton McMichen was an auto mechanic.
 McMichen was a welder.
 Tanner was a chicken farmer.
 Riley Puckett toured as a musician with his own tent show.
 His technical virtuosity marks him out as one of the best guitarists of the 1920s and early 1930s.